Buntun Bridge: Construction

 In 1962, however, Diosdado Macapagal took over as President and no one knew whether or not he would continue the project.
 Congressman Ligot convinced the President to continue the project under one AGUID Construction Company.
 The frequent floods have widened the river channel and caused the change of plan for the bridge to 14 240 ft Japanese steel through truss spans and one 50 ft I-beam approach on the Solana side.

-President Ferdinand Marcos ordered Public Works, Transportation and Communications Secretary Antonio Raquiza to assign the bureau’s construction team led by Engineer Rogelio Talastas to Buntun Bridge.
+President Ferdinand Marcos ordered Public Works, Transportation and Communications Secretary Antonio Raquiza to assign the bureau's construction team led by Engineer Rogelio Talastas to Buntun Bridge.
 The team, under Alonzo's general supervision, went to work in full swing in May 1968.

 By May 10 the following year, the bridge was practically completed.
 However, the construction team was transferred to another project, leaving Alonzo to complete the painting of the landmark structure and the construction of the grouted riprap and the road approaches.

 First Lady Imelda Marcos opened the bridge to vehicular traffic on June 1, 1969, which took three administrations to build.

 Features

 Buntun Bridge serves as the gateway to the Cagayan's provincial capital, Tuguegarao City and links to the second and third district municipalities of Cagayan and Apayao.
 The road infrastructure measures 1369 m, considered the longest river bridge in the Philippines.
 It has 14 Japanese steel spans.
 The bridge offers an unobstructed, picturesque view of the Cagayan River, the widest and longest river in the country.

+The bridge is also utilized as a monitoring point for water levels along the Cagayan River, particularly during floods.

+Issues

+Due to its location on a major thoroughfare linking Tuguegarao and Solana, the bridge has become a major chokepoint for traffic between the two localities, prompting the construction of additional bridges along the Cagayan River.

+In November 2025, the bridge was closed to traffic during the onslaught of Typhoon Fung-wong (2025) (Uwan) after water levels beneath the bridge reached 12 m.